caseyg/awesome/README.md

 *   [Nican/Furland](https://github.com/Nican/Furland) - Building a real-time twitter graph of your friends

 *   [keijiro/PuppetTest](https://github.com/keijiro/PuppetTest) - An experiment in procedural dance animation

-*   [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
-Linux, macOS, and Windows

 ## Java